The festival will take place Friday, October 17 – Sunday, October 19, 2025.

 Closing Event at Mural Court

-Join us as we celebrate the closing of the 2025 Humanities Festival with family activities, food trucks, and live music.
+Join us as we celebrate the closing of the 2025 Humanities Festival with an artisan market, family activities, food trucks, and live music.

 201 West Gay Street